Here’s why it took 144 years to complete Spain’s most iconic building.

 A quick scan of Barcelona’s skyline and you’ll spot it.
 La Sagrada Família is arguably one of the world’s top architectural wonders, with 4.8 million people visiting in 2024.
 But a glance at their camera rolls reveals one recurring motif: a patchwork of scaffolding, cranes and construction equipment.

-While La Sagrada Família has been open to the public for many years now, it has never actually reached completion.
+While open to the public for many years now, La Sagrada Família has never actually reached its intended, complete form.
 The build began in 1882 before emerging Spanish architect Antoni Gaudí took over in 1883, known for other Barcelona hotspots like Park Güell.
-He dedicated his life to the construction of La Sagrada, laying the foundations for a project that would come to define his legacy.
+He dedicated his life to its construction, laying the foundations for a project that would come to define his legacy.

 But Gaudí, and many who succeeded him, would never see the final product – a series of compounding factors stretching its construction across more than a century.
-But now, the famous basilica is nearly complete.
+But now, the famous basilica’s intricate exterior is finally complete.

 Why has it taken so long?